 - Sermermiut hike

 Personally, I think the Sermermiut hike is the best option.
 You don’t need a guide, you get to go explore and be free and the views are, like everywhere in Greenland, spectacular.
-Sermermiut an old settlement which are located at the mouth of the icefjord.
-No one lives there today, but has been a settlement since 2400 BCE.
+Sermermiut an old settlement which is located at the mouth of the ice fjord.
+No one lives there today but has been a settlement since 2400 BCE.

 The hike itself only takes a couple of hours at a slow pace, just ask a local to point you in the right direction and away you go!